2023 Wild West Shootout!

 Colorado Backgammon (Prime Club)

-Our club continues to grow and league play is now every Wednesday at Hangar 101.
-Additional venues will be chosen for the monthly, which is typically either the last Saturday or Sunday of the month.
+League play is every Wednesday at one of two venues – The Angry Clover on the 1st and 3rd Wednesday, and Hangar 101 on the 2nd, 4th and 5th Wednesday (league play begins at 7:00pm).
+Additional venues will be chosen for monthly events, which are typically either the last Saturday or Sunday of the month.

 You must be a member of the U.S. Backgammon Federation to play in club tournaments.
 Basic USBGF membership is $45 per year (donation).
 However, if this is your first time, please join us without registration.
 If you enjoyed the event, please speak to a Director and they will assist you in becoming a USBGF member: http://usbgf.org/membership/join/

 MeetUp is our primary tool for communication, so I encourage you to check out the upcoming dates and locations.
-Also, please indicate if you plan to attend, this allows others to know how many players for a given week – if it’s a long drive, they at least have an expectation.
+Also, please indicate if you plan to attend.
+This allows others to know how many players are likely for a given week – if it’s a long drive, they at least have an expectation.

-Colorado players had a fantastic showing at the 2021 Wild West Shootout.
+Colorado players had a fantastic showing once again at the 2022 Wild West Shootout.
 Check out the results HERE.
-We’ve already started with the preparations for the 2022 Wild West Shootout September 21-25, which will again include a chance to participate in the BMAB (http://bgmastersab.com/) – The Wild West Shootout is the only ABT tournament in the Rocky Mountain region (https://denverbg.org/).
+We’ve already started with the preparations for the 2023 Wild West Shootout October 4-8, which will again include a chance to participate in the BMAB (http://bgmastersab.com/) – The Wild West Shootout is the only ABT tournament in the Rocky Mountain region (https://denverbg.org/).

 It’s Just a Game